Lemnia: History

-It formed part of the Székely Land region of the historical Transylvania province.
+The village formed part of the Székely Land region of the historical Transylvania province.
 Until 1918, the village belonged to the Háromszék County of the Kingdom of Hungary.
-After the Treaty of Trianon of 1920, it became part of Romania.
+In the immediate aftermath of World War I, following the declaration of the Union of Transylvania with Romania, the area passed under Romanian administration, during the Hungarian–Romanian War (1918–1919).
+By the terms of the Treaty of Trianon of 1920, it became part of the Kingdom of Romania.
+In 1925, the commune fell in Plasa Târgu Secuiesc of Trei Scaune County.